 Visiting Table Cape Tulip Farm Tasmania

-We drove to Table Cape for the photo opportunities, so didn’t actually walk among the tulips ourselves.
 A narrow road winds its way up the volcano, and then the entrance to the farm is on your left as you reach the plateau.

-However if you continue past the farm, the road forks; continue straight and you’ll end at a viewing platform which dangles precariously on the edge of the cliff, with stunning ocean views; turn left and you’ll end at Table Cape Lighthouse, a historic landmark dating back to 1888.
+After you’ve walked through the tulip fields, don’t leave yet!
+If you continue past the farm, the road forks; continue straight and you’ll end at a viewing platform which dangles precariously on the edge of the cliff, with stunning ocean views; turn left and you’ll end at Table Cape Lighthouse, a historic landmark dating back to 1888.

 With narrow roads, and active traffic, it’s impossible to pull over to the side of the road.
 Though there’s a private driveway right at the fork which we decided to use for a 5 minute photo opp.
 With an elevated diagonal view over the tulip fields, this was the perfect spot!
 (Though I should stress that this is not a parking spot, so don’t leave your car).
 Wynyard tulip festival.

 Fields of purple Dutch Iris in the foreground, and vibrant rows of Table Cape tulips in the back is a sight that will leave you breathless.
 So be sure to add a trip to Wynyard and Table Cape to your itinerary this spring!